At a time when basic living costs are dramatically rising, with inflation set to hit 7 per cent this year, how much we earn comes into sharp focus.

-Another factor missing in the equation that says ‘the market pays what its people are worth’ is our own propensity to undervalue ourselves – which once we dig into it, is a chronic and widespread issue.
+Another factor missing in the equation that is supposed to say ‘the market pays what people are worth’ is our own propensity to undervalue ourselves.

-But for now, let’s acknowledge that most negotiations around worth and value are usually two-way streets.
+But for now, let’s acknowledge that most negotiations around worth and value are ‘two-way’ streets.
 There is a buyer and a seller and both come to an agreement before a contract is signed.

-Alongside under-valuing themselves the under-earner may display a number of related behaviours that could be reasonably described as self-defeating.
+Alongside under-valuing themselves the ‘under-earner’ may display a number of related behaviours that could be reasonably be described as self-defeating.
 We will come back to that.

-Certainly, some people over-value themselves too and perhaps are under the misapprehension they are under-earning.
+Certainly, some people over-value themselves too.
+They might be under the misapprehension they are under-earning when they are not.

-It’s important to note too that a lot of people who experience financial stress are adequately paid.
-This blog may not be relevant to those people, but our content on financial stress should still be relevant.
+It’s important to note too, that a lot of people who experience financial stress are adequately paid.

 What is under-earning?

 It’s important to acknowledge too that under-earning is not solely an issue for people impacted by systemic pay gaps, and that pay gaps may be only part of a suite of issues facing the under-earner.

 Chronic self-defeating behaviours and beliefs play a part for many.